rana-sylvatica/OFOF1/Assembly Guide.md

 There are two methods of soldering the pico onto the OF1 PCB.  **The first method is for experienced solderers only.** If you do not feel very comfortable soldering or do not have a mulitmeter, I recommend the second method.

+Before starting either method, it is a good idea to program the pico and make sure it works.
+Plug it in to your computer with a micro USB cable and follow the instructions at https://github.com/JulienBernard3383279/pico-rectangle/ or https://github.com/JonnyHaystack/HayBox.
+If the pico does not show up on the computer when initially plugged in, it is defective and you should get a new pico.

 ### Method 1:

 Put a small amount of solder onto the USB data pads under the pico